lubuntu-team/manual/source/3/3.1/3.1.8/lxqt-sudo.rst

 How to Launch
 -------------
-To launch lxqt-sudo from the command line to run featherpad with administrative privileges use
+To launch lxqt-sudo from the command line to run Featherpad with administrative privileges use

 .. code::